MicrosoftDocs/customer-insights/ci-docs/journeys/setup.md

 To install Customer Insights, you must meet all the following requirements:

 - You must already have a Microsoft 365 tenant.
-- To install the Customer Insights - Journeys or Customer Insights - Data applications, you must have a Dynamics 365 Customer Insights, Dynamics 365 Marketing, or Dynamics 365 Customer Insights – Standalone license on your tenant.
+- You must have a Dynamics 365 Customer Insights, Dynamics 365 Marketing, or Dynamics 365 Customer Insights – Standalone license on your tenant.
 - You must sign into your tenant with a user account that has all the following:
    - A security role (such as _Global admin_ or [_Service support admin_](/power-platform/admin/use-service-admin-role-manage-tenant)) that allows you to modify the target Dynamics 365 environment.
 (If you're reinstalling Customer Insights on an environment where Customer Insights was previously installed, then _Service support admin_ users [_Dynamics 365 administrator_ or _Power Platform administrator_] must use the same user ID as was used for the initial install.
 If you're not sure which ID was used for the initial install, or if you're getting errors, then try to install as a _Global admin_.)
    - Permissions to register applications in Azure.
 The global administrator always has this right, but other accounts can also have it.
 See [Do I have permissions to register applications on Azure?](setup-troubleshooting.yml#register-apps-azure) for information about how to confirm this setting for your account.
    - A Dynamics 365 license with the _System Administrator_ security role assigned on your target Dynamics 365 environment.
 (The Customer Insights license agreement doesn't legally require the installing user to have this license, but a known technical issue currently makes it necessary.)
 - You must be located in a country/region where the product is supported.
 To read the latest list of countries/regions where you can use Customer Insights, download the [Microsoft Dynamics 365 International Availability](https://go.microsoft.com/fwlink/p/?linkid=875097) document (PDF).

-- Close all other browser windows and tabs before starting.
+Before starting an install, close all other browser windows and tabs and clear your browser cache.
-- Clear your browser cache before starting.

 If you run into trouble while installing, see the [Administration and setup FAQ](setup-troubleshooting.yml) for some possible solutions.

 > [!IMPORTANT]
 > Your system is constrained by certain limits and quotas that apply to the number of contacts you can market to, monthly email messages you can send, Litmus previews you can view, and more.
-Please familiarize yourself with the terms and limits of the product before you begin to use it.
-The limits are different based on whether you are running a trial or subscribed version of the product.
+Familiarize yourself with the terms and limits of the product before you begin to use it.
+The limits are different based on whether you're running a trial or subscribed version of the product.
 >
-> - For subscribed (paid) versions, please download the [Microsoft Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/p/?linkid=866544) and visit the [Fair use policy](fair-use-policy.md) page.
+> - For subscribed (paid) versions, download the [Microsoft Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/p/?linkid=866544) and visit the [Fair use policy](fair-use-policy.md) page.
 > - For trials, see [Dynamics 365 Customer Insights limits for trials](trial-preview-limits.md).
 >
-> You can monitor your usage levels by going to  **Settings**  >  **Advanced settings**  >  **Other settings**  >  **Quota limits**  in Customer Insights.
+> You can monitor your usage levels by going to  **Settings**  >  **Advanced settings**  >  **Other settings**  >  **Quota limits**.
 More information: [Quota limits](quota-management.md)

 ## Add Customer Insights to your Microsoft 365 tenant

 There are several ways to get a Customer Insights license.
 You can purchase it from the [Dynamics 365 Customer Insights overview page](https://dynamics.microsoft.com/marketing/overview/), or by going to **Billing** > **Purchase services** in your Microsoft 365 admin center, or by contacting your Microsoft sales representative or channel partner.
-After you've purchased a license and it's been added to your tenant, you’ll find it in the Power Platform Admin Center under **Resources** > **Dynamics 365 apps**.
+After you've purchased a license and it's added to your tenant, you’ll find it in the Power Platform Admin Center under **Resources** > **Dynamics 365 apps**.

 You can have any number of Customer Insights licenses available on your tenant.
 You can access the installation management experience for any of these licenses in the Power Platform Admin Center under **Resources** > **Dynamics 365 apps**.

-Once a paid license has been applied to your tenant, it can take up to twenty four hours to sync with the Dynamics 365 licensing system and be available for installation.
+Once a paid license has been applied to your tenant, it can take up to 24 hours to sync with the Dynamics 365 licensing system and be available for installation.

 ## Install, uninstall, or update Customer Insights

+The following sections detail how to install, uninstall, or apply updates to the Customer Insights apps.

 ### Install

 There are two types of installations for Customer Insights - Journeys:

-1. A paid installation or trial which includes the services and allows you to send messages, execute journeys, etc....
-You can install a paid license on an environment which has never had the journeys app installed,
+1. A **paid installation** or **trial** that includes the services and allows you to send messages, execute journeys, etc. You can install a paid license on an environment that has never had the journeys app installed.
-2. A free, solutions only installation which only installs the solutions which include the front-end user experience application components but none of the services.
-With a solutions only installation you can do user experience solution customizations but you cannot execute any service related funtionality in the application.
-Solutions only installations will get solution upgrades on a monthly basis with regular releases.
+1. A free, **solutions only** installation that only installs the solutions that include the front-end user experience application components but none of the services.
+With a solutions only installation, you can test user experience solution customizations but you can't execute any service-related functionality in the application.
+Solutions only installations get solution upgrades on a monthly basis with the regular releases.

-If you uninstall Customer Insights - Journeys paid or trial you will be disconnecting the services and converting the environment to a solutions only installation state.
-When the services have been uninstalled by you or by the system due to license expirations, you will see a banner at the top of the application indicating the environment only has the user experience solutions installed but not the services.
+If you uninstall Customer Insights - Journeys paid or trial, the services are disconnected and the environment converts to a solutions only installation state.
+When the services have been uninstalled by you or by the system due to license expirations, you'll see a banner at the top of the application indicating that the environment only has the user experience solutions installed but not the services.

 > [!NOTE]
 > If you own the legacy Dynamics 365 Marketing license, the application installation entitlement from that business model applies, which allows one application installation per license purchased.
-If you own the new Dynamics 365 Customer Insights license, it entitles you to install the Customer Insights - Journeys and Customer Insights - Data applications each four times on your existing Dataverse environments.
-If you have signed up for a trial, you will also see a listing for the Dynamics 365 Customer Insights license and can launch the installation management page.
+If you own the current Dynamics 365 Customer Insights license, you're entitled to install the Customer Insights - Journeys and Customer Insights - Data applications each four times on your existing Dataverse environments.
+If you've signed up for a trial, you'll also see a listing for the Dynamics 365 Customer Insights license and you can launch the installation management page.

-To set up a new Customer Insights environment:
+#### Set up a new Customer Insights - Journeys environment

-1.If you haven't installed other Dynamics 365 apps on the [Microsoft Power Platform admin center](/power-platform/admin/), go to [**admin.powerplatform.microsoft.com**](https://admin.powerplatform.microsoft.com) to create an environment of the desired type (production, sandbox, developer, or trial).
+1. If you haven't installed other Dynamics 365 apps on the [Microsoft Power Platform admin center](/power-platform/admin/), go to [**admin.powerplatform.microsoft.com**](https://admin.powerplatform.microsoft.com) to create an environment of the desired type (production, sandbox, developer, or trial).
 Learn more: [Create and manage environments in the Power Platform admin center](/power-platform/admin/create-environment).
-1. On [**admin.powerplatform.microsoft.com**](https://admin.powerplatform.microsoft.com), find the Dynamics 365 apps list in the left-hand site map and select **Resources**.
+1. On the [**admin.powerplatform.microsoft.com**](https://admin.powerplatform.microsoft.com) page, find the Dynamics 365 apps list in the left-hand site map and select **Resources**.
-    - Whether you have the legacy, standalone Dynamics 365 Customer Insights app or Dynamics 365 Marketing licenses (available to customers who purchased before September 2023) or the new, combined Dynamics 365 Customer Insights license that entitles you to install both the Customer Insights - Journeys and Customer Insights - Data applications, you can find them listed in admin.powerplatform.microsoft.com under **Dynamics 365 apps** > **Resources**.
+    - Whether you have the legacy, standalone Dynamics 365 Customer Insights app or Dynamics 365 Marketing licenses (available to customers who purchased before September 2023) or the new, combined Dynamics 365 Customer Insights license that entitles you to install both the Customer Insights - Journeys and Customer Insights - Data applications, you can find them listed on **admin.powerplatform.microsoft.com** under **Dynamics 365 apps** > **Resources**.

 1. To open the installation management area, select the three dots dropdown ("**...**") then select **Manage**.